 The Ministry of Civil Aviation, under Union Minister, Suresh Prabhu, announced the New Air Passenger Charter, on 28 February 2019.
-The charter clearly defines the rights of travellers and liabilities of airlines, operating in the domestic sector.
-The past few years saw an increase in the numbers of air passengers seeking redressal of their grievances, with regards to fares, flights, refunds, catering and baggage etc.
+The charter clearly defines the rights of travelers and liabilities of airlines, operating in the domestic sector.
+The past few years saw an increase in the numbers of air passengers seeking redressal of their grievances, with regards to fares, flights, refunds, catering, and baggage, etc.

 Read the Air Passenger Charter Feb 2019 introduced by the Ministry of Civil aviation India.

 So, what is in it for the traveller?